Context Apps

-Context Apps in Umbraco UI Builder function similarly to Content Apps.
+Context Apps in Umbraco UI Builder function similarly to Workspace Views (previously called as Content Apps).
 They provide contextual applications within the content editor UI.
 By defining context apps, you can expose collections that are directly related to the content in question.
-For example, blog post comments can be linked to their respective blog posts and managed in context through a content app.
+For example, blog post comments can be linked to their respective blog posts and managed in context through a Workspace View.

 Adds a context app with the specified name and default icon.